The race for the International Feature Film Oscar has begun.

 The biggest losers: While Israel is the biggest loser with 10 nominations and no wins in this category, and Portugal is the currently the most unsuccessful country for getting a nomination with the most submissions (at 36), Philippines holds another record.
 It’s the sole country which sent a submission film at the first competitive year (1956) that hasn’t gotten an Oscar nom yet.
 The other 7 countries that submitted that first year – France, Italy, West Germany (now Germany), Denmark, Sweden, Japan and Spain – all of these ended up winning at least once.

-Number of films with women directors or co-directors (14): Argentina, Armenia, Australia, Belgium, Costa Rica, France, Germany, Kosovo, Indonesia, Mexico, North Macedonia, Paraguay, Switzerland, Ukraine
+Number of films with women directors or co-directors (21): Argentina, Armenia, Australia, Belgium, Costa Rica, Dominican Republic, Egypt, France, Germany, Haiti, Indonesia, Kosovo, Iraq, Mexico, North Macedonia, Paraguay, Portugal, South Africa, Switzerland, Ukraine, United Kingdom

 Submissions with LGBTQ+ subjects or themes: Austria, Brazil, Denmark